 If the table portion of the syntax is omitted, then the table is assumed based on the current context.
 For example, if the filter is used in an Axiom query, then the primary table for the Axiom query is assumed.
 If the current context supports column-only syntax, and the specified column is a validated key column, then the lookup table is assumed.

 Operators

+'''

 The criteria statement operator can be one of the following: =, >,<,<>,<=,>=.
-Greater than or less than statements can only be used with numeric values.
 For example:

+'''

 ACCT.Acct>1000